- Home

 By putting off your retirement, even for a year or two, you can keep your pension fully invested for longer, giving your investments the chance to ride out stock market turbulence.
 However, this won’t be an option for everyone, and will depend on your personal situation.

-What’s most important is that you avoid any panic selling, as you’ll only cement investment losses, and to consider whether you really need to access your pension right now.
+What’s most important is that you avoid any panic selling, as you’ll only cement investment losses, and consider whether you really need to access your pension right now.
 Current market conditions are having an impact across all types of assets, so no matter where you’re invested, it’s likely you’ll have suffered some paper losses.

 9. Seek professional help